sigstore/rekor-tiles/SHARDING.md

 [`production.tf`](https://github.com/sigstore/public-good-instance/blob/main/terraform/environments/production/1-infrastructure/production.tf).

-Follow the [example PR](https://github.com/sigstore/public-good-instance/pull/3144), which will create the required resources and monitoring.
+Follow the [example PR](https://github.com/sigstore/public-good-instance/pull/3144), which will create the required resources.

+Note: Do not include the monitoring module `gcp/modules/monitoring/rekorv2` from the example.
+This will be added in a later step.
+The service must be deployed before creating metrics.

 Note: You should omit `key_name`, which will be set to a default value of `checkpoint-signer-key-encryption-key`.

-Note: You should omit `bucket_id_length`, which will append a random UUID to the bucket name to make it unguessable, so that read traffic must go through the load balancer.
+Note: You should omit `bucket_id_length`, which will append a random ID to the bucket name to make it unguessable, so that read traffic must go through the load balancer.

 Modules should be named based on the year and how many shards